kristofkruller/user-handler/README.md

 `cd server && npm i && cd ..`
 `cd admin-ui && npm i && cd ..`

-*both start scripts req own terminal for real time logging and collections of commands in package.json/scripts* `./start-backend-dev.sh`
+*both start scripts req own terminal for real time logging and are collections of commands in package.json/scripts* `./backend.sh`
-`./start-frontend-dev.sh`
+`./frontend.sh`

-*for docker full stack run --build* `./start-docker.sh`
+*for docker full stack run (--build)* `./docker-build.sh`

+## env
+env variables must be placed for both sides, check the readme of the service you want to start